 How it works:

-To learn more about our partnership with Amazon and how it can streamline deliveries at your property, contact us.
+Contact us to learn more about our partnership with Amazon and how we can streamline deliveries at your property.

 2. Parcel Pending Smart Package Lockers

 Quadient founded Parcel Pending to help manage deliveries for property managers, couriers, and residents.
 The company offers customizable parcel lockers for universities, residential properties, retail spaces, and commercial businesses.